DisCoTec/discotec.github.io/2020/presenters.md

 4. The *session host* will unmute the mic of the attendee asking the question in case follow up questions need to be asked verbally.

-5. After you have answered the question, together with any follow up questions, complete the answering process by clicking `Done`.
+5. After you have answered the question (together with any follow up questions), complete the answering process by clicking `Done`.
+Clicking `Done` alerts the session host to mute the *attendee* asking the question.

     ![Q&A](screenshots/after_answered_live.png){:height="50%" width="50%"}